jthegedus/reasonml/README.md

 Exercism exercises in ReasonML.

+This track focuses on the use of ReasonML as a web application language within the JavaScript ecosystem, covering [BuckleScript](https://bucklescript.github.io/) and [JavaScript Interop](https://bucklescript.github.io/docs/en/interop-overview.html).
+The tests are written using the [`bs-jest`](https://github.com/glennsl/bs-jest), the BuckleScript binding for [Jest](http://facebook.github.io/jest/).

 ## Prerequisites

 The ReasonML track assumes installation of Reason v3.x and BuckleScript.
 All of this can be installed through npm or yarn with the following: